marcoverpas/Leeds_lectures_2026/README.md

 >
 > $$\mathbf{x} = \mathbf{A} \cdot \mathbf{x} + \mathbf{d} \quad \Longrightarrow \quad \mathbf{x} = (\mathbf{I} - \mathbf{A})^{-1} \cdot \mathbf{d}$$
 >
 > This is a **demand-driven** picture: given any final demand $\mathbf{d}$, the Leontief inverse $(\mathbf{I} - \mathbf{A})^{-1}$ returns the gross output every industry must produce to satisfy it, directly and indirectly.
-What it does *not* contain is money, finance, or time - it is a static snapshot.
+What it does *not* contain is money, finance, or time.
+It is a static snapshot.
 The IO-SFC models that follow keep this inter-industry core exactly as it stands and embed it inside a dynamic, stock-flow consistent structure, so that the same demand-led economy is resolved industry by industry while every monetary stock and flow still adds up.

 ---

 ### 2.2 - Model IO-SIM

 Model **IO-SIM** is Model SIM with a three-industry input-output core (agriculture, manufacturing, services).
-The macro-accounting (Tables 1–2 of SIM) is unchanged; the following equations are added or modified.
+The macro-accounting (Tables 1-2 of SIM) is unchanged.

-Additional assumptions relative to SIM:
+Additional assumptions relative to Model SIM are:

-1. Three industries; each produces one good with one technique
+1. Three industries  (each produces one good with one technique)
 1. Fixed technical coefficients (circulating capital)
 1. Prices set by reproduction conditions (cost-plus mark-up)
 1. The composition of consumption and government spending is exogenous